Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Radiating pain from a car accident is a symptom of nerve affectation or nerve root impingement.
 If this symptom is starting to bother your life and work, know that our Eason & Tambornini personal injury lawyers are here to help you.
 Our lawyers can help you understand how radiating pain from a car accident can happen, the meaning of radiculopathy, what radiating pain feels like, and if you can get muscle spasms from a car accident.
 This type of pain can take a toll not only on your physical well-being but also on your finances, so if you have questions regarding radiating pain, know that our office is always open to welcoming you.

-Car accidents can cause both a radiating pain and referred pain.
-Although a lot of people think those mean the same thing, but they do not.
+Radiating Pain Radiculopathy From Car AccidentCar accidents can cause both radiating pain and referred pain.
+Although many people think those mean the same thing, they do not.

-Referred pain is oftentimes general and can be felt in different areas but close to the original site of injury.
-Radiating pain, on the other hand, is the affectation of the nerve and its nerve root, and the pain feeling travels down the length of the nerve and affects all the areas supplied by the nerve.
+Referred pain is often general and can be felt in different areas but close to the original site of injury.
+Radiating pain, on the other hand, is the affectation of the nerve and its nerve root, and the pain travels down the length of the nerve and affects all the areas supplied by the nerve.

 For example, if the car accident you were involved in caused one of the discs in your lower back to herniate or bulge out, the disc’s abnormal shape could be pressing and irritating a lumbar nerve root, resulting in sciatica or radiating pain that shoots down the leg.